AliK070/TB6612FNG-Arduino_Motor-Library/README.md

 ```
 ### Check out how its used:

-You can go to my Arduno Car Project over here (https://github.com/AliK070/Arduino-Car-Project)
+You can go to my [Arduino Car Project](https://github.com/AliK070/Arduino-Car-Project) over here.
+You'll see how I implement this code within my car project and you can use that towards your own usage.